The 20 Best Isovaleric Acidemia Doctors in Switzerland

 Zurich, ZH, CH

-Marianne Rohrbach practices in Zurich, Switzerland.
+Marianne Rohrbach practices practicing medicine in Zurich, Switzerland.
 Ms. Rohrbach is rated as an Experienced expert by MediFind in the treatment of Isovaleric Acidemia.
-Her top areas of expertise are Ehlers-Danlos Syndrome (EDS), Keratosis Follicularis Spinulosa Decalvans, Hyperelastic Skin, and Osteogenesis Imperfecta.
+She is also highly rated in 15 other conditions, according to our data.
+Her clinical expertise encompasses Ehlers-Danlos Syndrome (EDS), Keratosis Follicularis Spinulosa Decalvans, Osteogenesis Imperfecta, and Hyperelastic Skin.

 Experienced in Isovaleric Acidemia